-The butyl extruder (LBH-B25ARS) unites advanced dosing technology with well-tried principles and decades of LiSEC experience in the automatic application of butyl on non-flexible spacer frames.
+The butyl extruder LBH-B25ARS combines the latest metering technology with well-proven principles and decades of LiSEC expertise in the automatic butylation of fixed spacer frames.

-How is the Butyl Extruder constructed and which frame sizes are supported?
+How is the butyl extruder constructed and what frame sizes are possible?

-How does the butyl application work in detail?
+How does the butyl extruder work with fixed spacers?

-The amount of butyl can be defined individually for straight stretches and corner areas of the frame.
-It is possible to adapt the motion dynamic to the frame size and material, to ensure even for unstable frame types an exact application of the butyl, especially in the corners.
-The continuous, automatic adjustment of the nozzle height supports exact positioning of the butyl on the side surfaces of the spacer.
-In addition, the unique nozzle geometry increases the glass contact area and thereby the effectiveness of the insulating glass' primary seal.
+The butyl quantity can be set for both for the straight areas and the corner areas of the frame independently from one another.
+In doing so, the movement dynamics can be adapted to the frame size and frame material.
+This guarantees an exact application of the butyl, particularly in the corners, even with unstable frame types.
+The seamless and automatic nozzle height adjustment enables precise positioning of the butyl on the side surfaces of the spacers as well as an exact adjustment to different corner radii.
+In addition, the glass contact surface is increased through the unique nozzle geometry which in turn also improves the effectiveness of the primary seal of the insulating glass.

-Georgian bar frames can be processed with the help of special hold-down rollers and adaptive grippers.
-It is also possible to activate an extra turn before the coating process, to adjust the frame orientation at the outlet.
+Georgian bar frames can also be processed with the help of special retaining rollers and adaptive grippers.
+In addition, an extra swivel can be activated to adapt the frame alignment at the outlet before the coating process.

-The 200-liter barrel pump and the integrated material buffer ensure operation without material-related shutdowns.
-A special feature of this system is the very easy access for cleaning and service purposes.
+The 200 litre drum pump and the integrated material buffer guarantee operation without material-related downtimes.
+A special feature of this system is the extremely easy accessibility for cleaning and service purposes.